The most charming general store in every US state

 South Dakota: Ward’s Store and Bakery, De Smet

-De Smet, South Dakota, has been named as one of the 20 best small towns to visit, largely due to its reputation as the eponymous town of the American classic Little House on the Prairie.
-Ward’s Store and Bakery is a notable monument: painted in a brilliant red, the store’s welcoming porch doubles up as a lovely outdoor dining spot to munch on daily lunch specials.
-Previously an opera house and a JC Penney’s, the store currently houses wall art, t-shirts and other gift-shop trinkets.
+South Dakota's De Smet has previously been named one of the best small towns in America to visit, and it's largely due to its reputation as the setting for the American classic Little House on the Prairie.
+Ward’s Store and Bakery is a notable monument, too.
+Painted in a brilliant red, the store’s welcoming porch doubles up as a lovely outdoor dining spot to enjoy the daily lunch specials.
+Previously an opera house and then a JCPenney’s, the store currently houses wall art, T-shirts, and other gift-shop trinkets.

 Texas: Castell General Store, Castell